This post may contain affiliate links. Read our disclosure page for full details.

 These were questions I put to my husband (then-boyfriend) Nathan at 26, 27, 28, and occasionally, at 29.

-Finally, I can say that I no longer ask these questions.
+Finally, I can say that, for the most part, I no longer ask these questions.
 I no longer seek constant reassurance of his love for me.
 I no longer feel insecurity in relationships.
 And the story has a happy ending.
 I got through this issue.
 We got through the issue together.
 We’ve now been married for 3+ years and we are in a better, more loving place than ever.

 But why was I like this?
 Why did it take so long to get over?
 What’s the story with looking for nonstop reassurance?
-And for others who continually wonder how to feel secure in a relationship, what can you do to heal?
+And for others who are wondering how to feel secure in a relationship, what can you do to heal?